SnakeFist007/puzzle-of-personality/source/content/Type 2 - The Helper.md

 - Struggles with taking up space or asking for help openly - indirect in their needs.
 - Might distract themselves with practicalities when emotional issues feel overwhelming.

-⟶ This version of Two may resemble 6 or 1 in their groundedness or anxiety about being needed.
+⟶ This Two may resemble a Six or a One in their groundedness or anxiety about being needed.

 ### so - The Networker